AmrAli25/aaib_Automation_Task/README.md

-This is a task for AAIB to automate a test case:
 * TC1: Successfully register a new account at the Account Creation Link.
 This test should simulate a user filling out the registration form and submitting it.